 A requirement that job applicants have a clear spoken voice and good command of English could constitute indirect discrimination against applicants from some racial groups and some disabled applicants.

 Where an individual is rejected for a role, or discouraged from applying for it, as a result of such a requirement, they could claim that the employer has applied a criterion that puts, or would put, them at a disadvantage because of their race or disability.

 Further, someone who does not meet the requirement because of his or her disability, for example someone who does not have a clear spoken voice as a result of a hearing impairment, could claim discrimination arising from disability.

-In some cases, the employer may be able to justify objectively the use of such criteria as being necessary requirements for the proper performance of the role, for example when recruiting for an English language teacher or radio announcer.
-However, employers must always exercise caution.
-They should ensure that requirements are not excessive or overstated and should consider whether or not there are reasonable adjustments that they could make to the role.
+In some cases, the employer may be able to justify objectively the use of such criteria as being necessary requirements for the proper performance of the role.
+Employers should ensure that requirements are not excessive or overstated and should consider whether or not there are reasonable adjustments that they could make to the role.